prob-ml/bliss/README.md

 # Introduction

 BLISS is a Bayesian method for deblending and cataloging light sources.
-BLISS provides
+BLISS provides:
-  - __Accurate estimation__ of parameters in crowded fields with overlapping sources.
+  - __Accurate estimation__ of parameters in crowded fields with overlapping sources
-  - __Calibrated uncertainties__ through fitting an approximate Bayesian posterior.
+  - __Calibrated uncertainties__ through fully Bayesian inference via neural posterior estimation (NPE)
-  - __Scalability__ of Bayesian inference to large astronomical surveys (SDSS, DES, DC2/LSST).

-# Why BLISS?

-Astronomical cataloging is a mathematically ill-posed problem, meaning traditional deterministic pipelines produce statistically incoherent results without calibrated uncertainties.
-BLISS addresses this fundamental limitation by providing fully Bayesian inference through neural posterior estimation.

-**Performance**: BLISS systematically outperforms standard survey pipelines (including LSST's) for light source detection, flux measurement, star/galaxy classification, and galaxy shape measurement.

-**Scalability**: BLISS scales to petabyte-scale surveys containing billions of celestial objects, having achieved state-of-the-art results on SDSS, DES, and DC2 simulations.
+  - __Scalability__ to petabyte-scale surveys containing billions of celestial objects

-BLISS uses neural posterior estimation (NPE), a form of simulation-based inference (SBI), with techniques including
-  - __Amortized inference__, in which a neural network maps telescope images to an approximate Bayesian posterior on parameters of interest.
-  - __Autoregressive tiling__ with K-color checkerboard patterns that align the variational distribution's conditional dependencies with the true posterior, greatly improving calibration.
+BLISS uses neural posterior estimation (NPE), a form of simulation-based inference in which a neural network maps telescope images directly to an approximate Bayesian posterior.
+BLISS uses autoregressive tiling with checkerboard patterns that align the variational distribution's conditional dependencies with the true posterior, improving calibration.

-Beyond basic cataloging, BLISS supports multiple downstream scientific applications:
-  - __Weak gravitational lensing__ - shear and convergence estimation.
-  - __Photometric redshifts (BLISS-PZ)__ - direct redshift prediction from images with multiple variational families.
-  - __Galaxy cluster detection__ - cluster membership prediction validated on DES data.
+BLISS systematically outperforms standard survey pipelines for light source detection, flux measurement, star/galaxy classification, and galaxy shape measurement.

 # Installation

-**Requirements:** Python 3.10 or higher
+**Requirements:** Python 3.12 or higher

 BLISS is pip installable with the following command: